SendiAp/Remaining/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## How does a scientist freshen their breath?
+With experi-mints!